bilalabdelkadir/airbnb-clone-project/README.md

 ### 5. Payment Integration

 Secure payment processing is implemented for bookings.
 Users are charged based on stay duration and pricing, and transactions are tracked through a payment system.

+## CI/CD Pipeline

+CI/CD stands for Continuous Integration and Continuous Deployment.
+It is a development practice where code changes are automatically tested, built, and deployed to ensure faster and more reliable software delivery.
+This helps reduce bugs, improve code quality, and speed up development cycles.

+In this project, a CI/CD pipeline ensures that every code update is automatically tested and deployed without manual intervention.
+It allows the team to catch issues early, maintain consistency, and deliver new features faster.

+**Tools Used:**

+- **Docker**: Creates consistent development and production environments using containerization.
+- **Jenkins** : Can also be used for automating build and deployment tasks if preferred over GitHub Actions.
+- **GitHub Actions** _(optional)_: Automates workflows for testing, building, and deploying the application when changes are pushed to the repository.